 -In 2023 we worked on Phase 2 of the project, building an additional 6.5 miles of trail and beginning to develop the 4th Avenue Trailhead.
 We broke ground on TR05 in July and it was completed in October.

--In 2024 we will finish Phase II of construction, complete the 4th Ave trailhead, install vital mapping and directional signage, and begin construction on the Cedar Ridge trailhead.
+-In 2024 we finished Phase II of construction, completed the 4th Ave trailhead (including a vault toilet, kiosk, and signage), installed vital mapping and directional signage thanks to a generous Round Uo for Safety grant, and begin construction on the Cedar Ridge trailhead.

 This project began years ago when a group of individuals inquired with the Forest Service about expanded and improved trails in the Cedar Flats area north of Columbia Falls.
 We formed a committee and drafted a proposal for increased non-motorized, multi-use trails in the area and our trail plan was approved as part of a timber thinning fuels reduction project in 2019.